EddyShimwa/OOP-school-library/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Without Microverse Help this project not compleated at all so thanks a lot Microverse for giving us this kind of opertunity.
+> Without Microverse Help this project not completed at all so thanks a lot Microverse for giving us this kind of opportunity.
+Gratitude goes to MICROVERSE organisation for this amazing opportunity
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>